… or “Rise of The TrollBot”

 - New X-carriage

-- Heating bed remake again :D
+- Heating bed remake again 😀

 - Transformer soft-start mod

-I've bought a CNC milled full metal, direct drive extruder with a small modification that would allow me to use J-Head heating heads.
+I’ve bought a CNC-milled full metal, direct drive extruder with a small modification that would allow me to use J-Head heating heads.

 For this, to work I needed to modify X-Carriage.
-I've used aluminum plate this time for better heat dissipation.
+I’ve used an aluminum plate this time for better heat dissipation.

-I had few problems with a toroidal transformer.
+I had a few problems with a toroidal transformer.
 It simply blew out fuses every time it started.
-I've added a soft-start circuit to get rid of that problem.
+I’ve added a soft-start circuit to get rid of that problem.

-Heating bed finally received its (hopefully) last mod.
+The heating bed finally received its (hopefully) last mod.

 The lower part was 3D printed and hardened with plywood.

-The upper part has 3 layers - plywood with Kapton heater with an aluminum sheet on top of it to evenly distribute heat.
-That sandwich is covered by Ikea mirror with Kapton tape - finally, it works flawlessly
+The upper part has 3 layers – plywood with a Kapton heater with an aluminum sheet on top of it to evenly distribute heat.
+That sandwich is covered by Ikea mirror with Kapton tape – finally, it works flawlessly

-So here it is in its latest form !
+So here it is in its latest form!